About the Alliance

 Imagine the awkward moments and stages of your childhood captured for posterity in pictures and videos, shared with anyone on the internet who cares to look, and preserved for all eternity.
 Such is the reality that Gen Zers grew up in.
 Their identities have been shaped by not only real-life family and friends but also by thousands of disembodied voices online.
 The silver lining to this perpetual state of hyper-self-awareness?
 It's that Generation Z doesn't stigmatize the concept of mental health.
 Living in a world of likes, downvotes and ghosting isn't easy, but it's driven them to recognize the telltale signs of anxiety and depression and, for many of them, to take action through open discussion and therapy.
 They'll bring this state of mind to the workplace, and it will behoove their employers to recognize the importance of supportive, nontoxic environments and robust benefits programs that include mental health services.
 Otherwise, employee retention may suffer.
 A 2019 Harvard Business Review study found that 75% of Gen Zers had left jobs for mental health reasons — both voluntarily and involuntarily.
 Frighteningly, the psychological impact of social media may pale in comparison to how the COVID-19 pandemic will affect them.
 Many Gen Zers have lost jobs.
 Others have seen internships canceled.
 Still, others are seeing their high school and college experiences drastically and negatively altered by the crisis.
 Tips On Hiring And Employment So, what can employers do to draw the best job candidates from this generation and provide them with a positive and productive work environment?
 Here are a few tips to consider:

 Some Good News Like millennials before them, Gen Zers already seem to be getting labeled "job-hoppers," but here's some good news: A 2020 survey by tech company Zapier found that Gen Zers plan to stay at their jobs for an average of six years.
 One hopes that's at least six years and could be much longer for good employees supported by their employers.
-Original post by Lynda Silsbee Founder of the Alliance for Leadership Acceleration and Member of the Forbes Coaches Council A message from the founder of Alliance for Leadership Acceleration and creator of the LEAP®, Leadership Acceleration Program, Lynda Silsbee.
+Original post by Lynda Silsbee Founder of the Alliance for Leadership Acceleration and Member of the Forbes Coaches Council |

 Categories